 How to Freeze Blueberries

-How to Freeze Blueberries – it’s so easy to freeze blueberries!
+How to Freeze Blueberries – a simple tutorial on how to easily freeze blueberries!
 Perfect for stocking up during the summer when they are less expensive!

 - 1–2 cups fresh blueberries